2. Which French Bank?

 Other banks are affiliated to the main retail banks or to insurance companies.

 Thus, Boursorama is part of Societé Générale, BRED part of Banque Populaire, Filbanque part of CIC and Hello Bank part of BNP Paribas.
 EKO Banque is operated by Crédit Agricole.
+Ma French Bank is the on-line bank of La Banque Postale.

 Axa and AGF are both insurance companies.
 In 2016, the French telecoms giant Orange acquired a 65% stake in another insurance company, Groupama, which in January 2017 became 'Orange Bank', one being designed exclusively for mobile phone usage.
+In 2021 Groupama pulled out and in June 2023, Orange stated that as a result of continuing substantial losses, the bank was being sold to BNP Paribas.

 None of them are all entirely internet only banks, in the sense that some do have a presence on the high street.
 However, the services offered by the branch network are very limited, so you need to ensure you know what you want from your bank.
 If you are using the bank to deposit cash on a regular basis, then you are probably going to need a branch network.